shinshin86/oh-my-logo/examples/README.md

 ## Library Import Pattern

-All examples use relative path imports:
+All examples use relative path imports to the built library:

 ```typescript
 import { render, renderFilled, PALETTES } from "../dist/lib.js";